chinapedia/wikipedia.abstract.en/Page/Fiqh.md

 Schools of jurisprudence

-There are several schools of fiqh thought ( __; pl. __) Madhhab_Map3.pngs.]]
+There are several schools of fiqh thought ( __; pl. __) s.]]
 The schools of Sunni Islam are each named by students of the classical jurist who taught them.
 The Sunni schools (and where they are commonly found) are

 -   Hanafi (Turkey, the Balkans, the Levant, Central Asia, Indian subcontinent, China, Egypt, and Russia's Muslim community)
 -   Maliki (North Africa, West Africa and several of the Arab states of the Persian Gulf)